 Russell Goings, founder of Essence, was the first black chairman of the Studio Museum of Harlem and the confidante of Romare Bearden.
 In addition to playing professional football, he has held a seat on the New York Stock Exchange, and is a member of the Wall Street Hall of Fame.
 His epic poem The Children of Children Keep Coming has sold over twenty thousand copies.

 Linda Stern, a poet and book editor, lives in New York City.
 Her poems have appeared in The New Criterion, Mezzo Cammin, American Arts Quarterly, The Raintown Review, Big City Lit, and Kin Poetry Journal among other publications, and she has work forthcoming in the anthology Songs for a Passbook Torch (Cherry Castle Publishing).
 Her book, Why We Go by Twos, is available from Barefoot Muse Press and on Amazon.com.
 She co-published the poetry magazine Endymion and, more recently, was associate editor of the online poetry journal Umbrella.
 She ran the Sweet Singers reading series and is currently one of three poets who help schedule poetry readings for the Red Harlem Readers series in Manhattan.
 She is a supporter of the West Side Campaign Against Hunger and a former chair of the Board of Trustees of the Society for the Advancement of Judaism.

-Poetry by the Sea would like to recognize three former Board Members who have now moved on to other projects.
+Poetry by the Sea would like to recognize five former Board Members who have now moved on to other projects.
 Thank you for helping to make the first three years of the conference possible: